|

 (photo by Howard Eskin)

-Prothonotary Warbler ______ 12 late-spring, summer
+Prothonotary Warbler (ph) ______

 Protonotaria citrea (monotypic, and the single species of its genus)